GB's Potter wins World Championship Series opener

 Reigning world and Olympic champion Flora Duffy was absent from the series opener.

-Great Britain's Commonwealth champion Alex Yee and Barclay Izzard, are in action in the men's sprint from 09:45 GMT and you can watch it live on the Red Button and the BBC Sport website.
+Great Britain's Commonwealth champion Alex Yee and team-mate Barclay Izzard are in action in the men's sprint from 09:45 GMT and you can watch it live on the Red Button and the BBC Sport website.